The Blind Side (2009)

-Sean Tuohy: Who would've thought we'd have a black son before we met a Democrat?
+Sean Tuohy: Who'd thought we'd have a black son before we knew a Democrat?

 Leigh Anne Touhy: Sean and I have been talking and Michael, if you're gonna accept a football scolarship we think it should be to Tennesee.
 And I promise that I will be at every game cheering for you.